LS elections 2019-Delhi set for May 12 battle; Gautam Gambhir, Vijendra Singh in fray

 Union environment minister and Chandni Chowk MP Harsh Vardhan, Delhi BJP chief Manoj Tiwari (MP from North East Delhi), West Delhi MP Parvesh Verma and South Delhi MP Ramesh Bidhuri will contest from their constituencies.

 The Congress has announced its candidates for all seven seats of the national capital.
 The party had already announced candidates for six seats, and today the Congress decided to field boxer Vijendra Singh from South Delhi seat where he would take on BJP's Ramesh Bidhuri and AAP's Raghav Chaddha.
+Congress is hoping that Singh will be able to garner massive support in the constituency, which has a large number of Jat and Gurjar voters.

 Former Delhi chief minister Sheila Dikshit is the Congress candidate from Nort East Lok Sabha constituency and the former Delhi unit chief Ajay Maken will contest from New Delhi.Other Congress candidates in Delhi are JP Aggarwal from Chandni Chowk, Arvinder Singh Lovely from East Delhi, Mahabal Mishra from West Delhi and Rajesh Lilothia from North West Delhi, a reserved seat.